Sunday, May 29, 2011

 Saturday, May 14, 2011

-So I went to see THOR last night with my two oldest adult children.
-I loved it!
-THOR was breathtaking with its incredible action scenes and creative twists on Norwegian mythology.
+is a fun movie, full of incredible action scenes with some creative twists on Norwegian mythology.
 It's a mixture of Marvel superhero comics characters and events as well as elements of Norse mythology, woven together in an interesting and engaging manner.

 The story begins by showing the King of Asgard, Odin, waging war on the Frost Giants of Jotunheim and their leader Laufey, who are intent upon conquering each of the Nine Realms beginning with Earth.
 The Asgardians are victorious and banish the Frost Giants to their realm of Jotunheim.
 The Casket of Ancient Winters which is the source of the Frost Giants power is kept guarded in Asgard.